PanGalacticTech/project_template/[2]system_specification.md

      - Disadvantages
        - Some

+## Power Control

+- P-Channel MOSFET
+  - Allows MCU to communicate with additional raspberry pi placed in ISO container
+    - Advantages
+      - Some
+    - Disadvantages
+      - If power is lost to box, raspi will not be active.
+      - How is data accessed on raspberry pi? webserver requiring custom development?

+ - Wifi enabled MCU Dev Board - Arduino 33 IoT
+   - MCU Connects to WiFi and can be accessed remotely
+     - Advantages
+       - No need for additional Raspberry Pi in box
+       - HTTP GET requests can be sent by many additional means to switch power on & off.
+     - Disadvantages
+       - Some

 Either option would allow use of software such as grafana for displaying current & voltage of each power bus, however the 2nd option would make it easier to send HTTP GET requests from grafana server to MCU in order to actuate power control.
 _______________________________________________________________________________________________________________________________________________________